thesoftwarefarm/email/README.md

 If you use this package in cluster mode, make sure the process `php artisan emails:dispatch-jobs` is running on master project.
 This can be kept alive with `supervisor`

+# Upgrade from 6.x to 7.x
+* `to` `cc`, `bcc` and `bounces_count` columns have been removed from the `emails` table.
+* a new table was introduced, called `email_recipients`.
+* `email_bounces` table removed

+In order to migrate older emails to the new structure, you have to:
+1. publish the new migration file for `email_recipients` and run the migration
+2. build a script which loops through current emails and insert the recipients for to, cc and bcc and execute it
+3. create a migration which should drop to, cc, bcc and bounces_count columns
+4. create a a migration which removes the email_bounces table

 # Upgrade from 5.x to 6.x
 * This package now works only on laravel 9.x and php 8.
 For laravel 8.x and lower use previous versions.